Nexon launches closed beta test for Azur Promilia

 For now, testing has only been confirmed for South Korea, and the developers have not disclosed any information about the international launch date.
 Despite this, pre-registration for the global version is already available on the game's official website, hinting at Nexon's plans to release the project far beyond its domestic market.

 Judging by the community's reaction, interest in the game has significantly exceeded expectations.
-Azur Promilia is already being called one of the most talked about anime RPGs of recent months, with many players comparing it to the biggest titles in the genre.
+Azur Promilia is already being called one of the most talked about anime RPGs of recent months, with many players comparing it to the biggest titles of the genre.
 However, Nexon clearly intends to focus not only on the visual style, but also on the scale of the world, the interaction system with creatures, and cooperative mechanics.

 Additionally, a special web event will begin with the start of the test.
 Players will be asked to collect virtual stickers by completing various activities.
 Those who complete the collection will automatically be entered into a prize draw.
 Rewards include Google Play gift cards and other bonuses.